 I have room for all these women in my life.

-― Not a musician, but I thought of Justin Fashanu for some reason (DJ Mencap), Monday, 29 March 2010 10:17 (seven years ago) Permalink
+― Not a musician, but I thought of Justin Fashanu for some reason (DJ Mencap), Monday, 29 March 2010 10:17 (eight years ago) Permalink

 But yeah echoing what other people said, I don't think things are always as linear as "I just don't get how the less accessible artist is the more popular" otherwise all those MOR no-mark honkers on CDbaby or whatever would be cleaning up

-― Not a musician, but I thought of Justin Fashanu for some reason (DJ Mencap), Monday, 29 March 2010 10:20 (seven years ago) Permalink
+― Not a musician, but I thought of Justin Fashanu for some reason (DJ Mencap), Monday, 29 March 2010 10:20 (eight years ago) Permalink

 it's because Joanna Newsom is (unknowingly?) a robot programmed to generate buzz, and Alela Diane isn't.
 Alela doesn't look like a Medieval salvia elf priestess on her album covers, has never dated a comedian, has never worn a wolf on her head, isn't Gavin Newsom's cousin, doesn't sound like [Edward Scissorhands milking a groundhog?
 Texas Gladden on helium? she doesn't inspire lame hyperbolic similes, anyways], and doesn't botch the pronunciation of words that every 2-year-old should know. the only tidbits I know about Alela Diane are that she's maybe possible Native American, her husband and father are in her backing band, and Joanna Newsom and Marie Sioux are her best bros. some people's life's stories just don't lend themselves to mythologizing. it isn't always necessary to be mythical to make it big in the freak-folk scene (or whatever), but it definitely helps.